kdmeg528/childcare-finder/README.md

 ## 📘 About this project

-This repository contains my midterm project for my first coding course in machine learning.
-The goal was to build a simple, end-to-end application that collects childcare data using the Google Places API, engineers useful features, and produces basic recommendations.

-As part of this project, I learned a lot about GitHub workflows, local development, containerizing code with Docker, and working with public datasets to support a real application.
-The data and models still need refinement, but this represents a big step forward from where I started.

-My background is in content design and technical writing, so this project reflects both my learning process and my growing experience in Python, data engineering, and applied machine learning.
+This repository contains my midterm project for [ML Zoomcamp](https://datatalks.club/blog/machine-learning-zoomcamp.html).
+It gathers childcare data from the Google Places API and uses it to make basic, customizable recommendations.
+My background is in content design and technical writing.
+This project is for building skills in Python, data engineering, and applied machine learning.

 ## 🌟 Features